About this [blank] garden

 About my scarlet letters

 My reading life is a conversation made in silence with writers I most probably will never meet.
-I see the books I read (and the reviews I write about them) as an intimate letter exchange.
+I see the books I read (and the posts I write about them) as a letter exchange.
 You are invited to open these letters I send to the void.
 Cor ad cor loquitur.

-My bliss is scarlet and all my books are read.
-Of all things, I prefer the used ones.
-I am not interested in people who have no doubts in life.
-I am a common reader who lives in Germany but writes in English, a language that took hold of my mouth like a parasite that latches into the tongue of a fish and eats it, replacing it with its own body, something grotesque and gorgeous I have to live with.
-I write poems.
-I translate other people’s poems.
-And I read books.
+I live in Germany but write in English, a language that took hold of my mouth like a kind of parasite that latches into the tongue of a fish and eats it, replacing it with its own body – something grotesque and gorgeous I have to live with.